Titassarangi/Bank-Details/README.md

-A project which consists of a signing in page, it shows your bank accounts with the amount of money, then you can remove an account and merge the money with another account.
+The Bank Details project includes a signing-in page where users can view their bank accounts and the corresponding balances.
+Users have the functionality to remove an account and merge the balance with another account.
+The project is built using HTML for the frontend.